Vyral/john-stenberg/_posts/2018-12-06-whats-our-san-diego-market-look-like-as-we-close-out-2018.md

 ---
 layout: post
-title: What’s Our Chula Vista Market Look Like as We Close Out 2018?
+title: What’s Our San Diego Market Look Like as We Close Out 2018?
 date: 2018-12-06 20:42:00
 tags:
   - Market Update